Collision Checking

 , and overlap

-, determine using the Separating Axis Theorem if two polygons intersect with each other or not.
+, determine if two polygons intersect with each other or not using the SAT.

 The separating_axis_thm

-function takes in two Polygons as inputs: p1 and p2 and returns a tuple with a mandatory argument and an optional argument.
+function takes two polygons as inputs: p1 and p2 and returns a tuple with a mandatory argument and an optional argument.

 The first argument is a bool